floschu/LifecycleCompositeDisposable/README.md

 ## Concept

-The `LifecycleCompositeDisposable` is an RxJava2 `CompositeDisposable` that clears its `Disposable`'s on a specific lifecycle event.
+A `LifecycleCompositeDisposable` is a RxJava2 `CompositeDisposable` that clears its `Disposable`'s on a specific lifecycle event.

-The extension functions for `Activity`, `Fragment`, `LifecycleOwner` and `Application` already have default values for when to clear but can be adjusted accordingly.
+This library contains extension functions for `LifecycleOwner` (-> meaning also `FragmentActivity` and `Fragment`) to lazily create such a `LifecycleCompositeDisposable`.

 ### Activity